Menu

 With the help of remotely operated vehicles (ROV) equipped with special cameras, Kan and fellow scientists from Montana State University are collecting water samples from the lake surface and floor, where hydrothermal vents regularly produce hot water with temperatures of 60-100 degrees Celsius (140-212 degrees Fahrenheit).

-In this seemingly inhospitable environment, unique single cell microorganisms, including bacteria and archaea, thrive, despite explosions of hot fluid and the other unusual geological and geochemical features of the lake.
+In this seemingly inhospitable environment, unique single-cell microorganisms, including bacteria and archaea, thrive despite explosions of hot fluid and the lake’s other unusual geological and geochemical features.
 Kan wants to know why.

 “Using molecular techniques, we’re enhancing our understanding of microbial distribution patterns and how the microbes interact with their ambient environments,” says Kan.
 “What we learn will shed light on the genetic diversity, as well as the various functions of the biological community that are linked to the geochemical signatures of its environment, allowing us to explore new, potential functions for these microorganisms.”